lukealford/aunt/README.md

 ## Usage

-Look for the Ethereum icon in the system tray.
+Look for the AussieBB icon in the system tray.
 Hover your mouse cursor over it to see the market price in USD.

 Right-click to bring up the context menu.
 Choose **Update** to request a new current price.
 Choose **Quit** to quit the application.